sisoe24/Nuke-Tools/README.md

 - `nukeTools.nukeExecutable.primaryExecutablePath`: `string`

-  Primary path for the Nuke executable.
+  A path for an executable.

-  - On MacOS you can find the file with: *Show Package Contents -> Contents/MacOS/Nuke...*
+  - On macOS, you can find the file in *Show Package Contents -> Contents/MacOS/Nuke...*
-  - On Windows WSL the path should be the Unix style: */mnt/c/Program Files/...*
+  - On Windows WSL, the path should be in Unix style: */mnt/c/Program Files/...*

 - `nukeTools.nukeExecutable.secondaryExecutablePath`: `string`

   Same as primary executable.
-Could be a different Nuke version.
+It could be a different Nuke version.

 - `nukeTools.nukeExecutable.options.defaultCommandLineArguments`: `string`

-  Command line arguments to be added at each "Nuke launch" 🚀.
+  Command-line arguments to be added at each "Nuke launch" 🚀.

 - `nukeTools.nukeExecutable.options.restartInstance`: `boolean`

-  Restart the terminal instance instead of creating new ones. **Use with caution** as this option will terminate every Nuke process created by the extension.
+  Restart the terminal instance instead of creating new ones. **Use with caution**.
+This option will terminate every Nuke process spawned by the extension.
 Useful when rapid testing GUI plugins that don't need saving the composition.

 - `nukeTools.other.clearPreviousOutput`: `boolean`

-  Clear previous console output before next code execution.
+  Clear the previous console output text.

 - `nukeTools.other.showToolbarButton`: `boolean`